Free Account Opening + AMC Free Demat

 Once the prospectus is filed with the registrar, the issuer should advertise the issuance of NCD.
 The issuer should follow below guidelines while advertising their issue:

-• The NCD advertisement should be placed in a local and national English-language daily newspaper with a higher circulation at the issuer's registered office.
+• The NCD advertisement should be placed in a local and national English-language daily newspaper with a higher circulation at the place of issuer's registered office.

-• The issuer should not place advertisements that mislead investors They should not contain manipulative or misleading information.
+• The issuer should not place advertisements that mislead investors and should not contain manipulative or misleading information.

 • The advertisement should be truthful, fair and clear.
 It must not contain any untrue or misleading statements, promises or projections.